 Plans are underway to engage the community in a project that will tell the history of black people in our region, through their own words.
 The hope is to be able to provide this resource as a teaching tool so that learners in our community—both young and old—can understand the past in order to move forward into the future together more boldly and compassionately.
 It also would respond to a gap in educational opportunities for young people in our area.

-Through the fund and resulting projects, Ron will be able to continue telling stories, connecting people, and making a difference.
+Through the fund and resulting projects, such as the Black History Month Contest for local students, Ron will be able to continue telling stories, connecting people, and making a difference.

 Ron’s sister Alexis, who is representing the Fisher family in the project, said she is excited about the fund’s potential.